Election smear campaign won

 Every time I have read his column, I have been sorry.
 It is filled with gobbledygook.
 I wish you would have some columnist who was worth reading.

-I don't even bother to read it anymore because it will be
+I don't even bother to read it anymore because it will be filled with the same old outrageous, out-reality baloney.

 Thanks, Bruce, for stating what I have so often thought.